Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 an igc=1 case specified in the rec_3d15 file.
 On the other case, the drift-kenetic electrons and kinetic ions are simulated as a large time step can be used as the igc=2 case.
-But, one should note that heavy ions move kinetic but light electrons lose some of their flexibility though.
+But, one should note that heavy ions move kinetic while light electrons lose some of their flexibility though.